TUDelftGeodesy/ubxlogger/docs/UbxLogger_Hardware_Manual.md

 - The GL-iNet X750V2 (Spitz) OpenWrt 4G router
 - Raspberry Pi single board computer with Teltonika RUT240 4G router

+First we need to configure the receiver.

+## U-blox ZED-F9P configuration

+UbxLogger uses the USB port of the ZED-F9P to power the receiver and stream data.
+The receiver must first be configured to send raw measurement data to the USB port.
+We use u-center for this task.

+1. Connect the receiver to an USB port on your computer, start u-center and connect to the receiver using the proper COM port.
+2. Open `View->Messages View`, select `UBX-MON-VER` in the left pane, and check that the firmware version is `1.32` or higher.
+If not, upgrade the firmware to version 1.32.
+3. Open `View->Generation 9 Configuration View`, deselect `SBAS` and `QZSS` (unless you really want this data), and send configuration to
+RAM+BBR+Flash
+4. Open `View->Configuration View`

+   - In the left pane select `MSG (Messages)`, in the right pane select `02-15 RXM-RAWX` and tick `USB`, and press `Send` in the taskbar.
+   - In the left pane select `PRT (Ports)`, in the right pane select as target `3-USB` and change `Protocol out` to `0-UBX`, and press `Send` in the taskbar.
+     This will disable NMEA output to the USB port, with as side effect that the time and satellite data in u-center is not updated anymore.
+   - In the left pane select `CFG (Configuration)`, and press `Send` in the taskbar.
+This will store the configuration in BBR and Flash.

+5. Open  `View->Packet Console`, and check that `UBX RXM-RAWX` messages are send every second (and nothing else).

+This will provide the minimal amount of information to generate RINEX observation files.

+If you want you can also select to output `02-13 RXM-SFRBX` so that also RINEX navigation files can be created.
+However, this will generate a lot of additional data for something you can also download from other sources.
+To save space, we recommend only to log  `02-15 RXM-RAWX` messages.

 ## GL-iNet X750V2 OpenWrt router

 The `GL-X750V2` Spitz is a 3G/4G dual-band wireless router running OpenWRT OS.
 It has built-in mini PCIe 3G/4G